Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/economic-survey.md

 ---

-# Professional Highlights from the Economic Survey 2023-24 📈
+# Highlights from the Economic Survey 2023-24 📈

 ## 1. State of the Economy 🌟